Murdo Fraser: Early life

 Born in 1965, Fraser was educated at Inverness Royal Academy.
 He studied law at the University of Aberdeen, and was chairman of the Scottish Young Conservatives from 1989 to 1992.
-During this time, he said he had "appropriated" a plaque marking a TV lounge that had been named to honour Nelson Mandela, as a prank to annoy left-wing students.
-In 2016, Fraser said he returned the engraved "trophy" to students, although Aberdeen University Student Association disputes the claim.
+During this time, a plaque marking a TV lounge that had been named to honour Nelson Mandela, was "appropriated" as a prank to annoy left-wing students.
+In 2016, Fraser said he returned the plaque to students, although Aberdeen University Student Association disputes the claim.

 After undertaking a postgraduate Diploma in Legal Studies, he worked as a solicitor in Aberdeen and Edinburgh, latterly as an associate with Ketchen and Stevens WS in Edinburgh, specialising in commercial law.

 Political career

 At the 1999 Scottish Parliament election, Fraser was an unsuccessful candidate for North Tayside, as he was in 2003 and 2007.
 He stood unsuccessfully for the House of Commons at the 1997 general election in East Lothian and at the 2001 general election in North Tayside.

 Fraser became an MSP in 2001, after the resignation of Nick Johnston, as next name on the Conservative Party's Mid Scotland and Fife list.
 He gained a list seat in 2003, 2007, 2011, 2016 and 2021, having lost to John Swinney on each occasion in the constituency vote.
 Previously the convenor of the Economy, Energy, and Tourism Committee, Fraser is a member of the Finance Committee of the Scottish Parliament.

 He became deputy leader of the Scottish Conservatives in November 2005 when Annabel Goldie became leader.
 After the 2011 election, at which 15 Conservative MSPs were elected, Annabel Goldie triggered a leadership election by announcing that she would stand down in Autumn 2011.

 In June 2014, Fraser spoke in favour of reconstituting the United Kingdom on a federal basis.